 Typically, wiping out the opponent and their allied armies will ensure you victory.
 However, you are free to embellish with any winning goal you wish.

-If you often play 2 player Risk then there is the option of Risk – Game of Thrones edition.
-This comes with 2 boards.
-The first board maps out Westeros and is best for 3-5 players whilst the second maps Essos and is designed for 2 players.
+Risk: Game of Thrones version comes with 2 boards.
+The first board maps out Westeros and is best for 3-5 players.
+The second, however, maps Essos and is designed especially for 2 players.

 Finally, World at War is the epic 6-7 player game where you can put both boards together and invite friends round to pummel them into oblivion.